Is diving sector in France getting worse in the south of the country?

 As an anecdote,

 To prepare my last stay in Marseille, my partner contacted, as of February, several centers to book a week of diving in the middle of August.
 Only one took the trouble to answer him.
 Simple negligence or real agenda too busy?
-(And in this case, a negative answer is just a professional attitude)
+(And in this case, a negative answer is just a professional attitude).
+This is not customer oriented attitude and can cause a lot of pain and lost of money.

 What are your experiences in the Mediterranean to diving sector in France ?